heatherjholt/Game_Sales/README.md

     python app.py
 Follow the provided link/address.

-# HOW TO RUN ON MAC/LINUX
+# HOW TO RUN ON MAC
-    chmod +x init.sh
+    source init.sh
-    ./init.sh

     python3 app.py